💃 Animation Systems

 - canSync: true

-- autoSync: false
+- autoSync: true

 AnimationSystem.Builder has the following methods: